Consensys/doc.goquorum/docs/HowTo/GetStarted/Wizard/Tools.md

 # GoQuorum Wizard Tools

-When using the Simple and Custom Network options in the wizard, you are give the option to deploy some tools alongside your network:
+When using the Simple and Custom Network options in the wizard, you can deploy some tools alongside your network:

 ![Wizard Tools Selection](../../../images/wizard/WizardTools.png)